idurar/idurar-erp-crm/README.md

 Try one of these and error will be solved

-- > Downgrade to Node.js v16.
+- > upgrade to Node.js v20.

 - > Enable legacy OpenSSL provider